-Egbert's descendants were generally accepted as Kings of the English.
-He was succeeded by his son Ethelwulf, who had previously been sub-king in Kent.
+Egbert, first king of the English was succeeded by his son Ethelwulf, who had previously been sub-king in Kent.
 Kent was then assigned in turn to Ethelwulf's eldest son, Athelstan.

 Ethelwulf, the name means noble wolf, is described by chroniclers as being a heavily built man, who was inclined to be sluggish and indolent.
 Of a gentle and pious nature, he had expressed a desire to be a priest when he was young, his warlike father was said to have found his pacific eldest son a disappointment.
 He was aided in government by St. Swithin, Bishop of Winchester, at the time a senior statesman but now chiefly remembered as the patron saint of rainy weather.

 The new King was crowned at Kingston-upon-Thames in 839.
 He consolidated the power of Wessex and re-asserted the supremacy over The Kingdom of Mercia.
 An alliance was formed by marrying his daughter to the Mercian King, which was to prove of lasting value to the House of Wessex.